-Face-to-Face (FTF): Course meets physically faceto-face for 76%-100% of the course contact hours prescribed for the course type and units.
-The course shall have a presence on Moodle, including the syllabus and some course materials and activities.
-Grades may be posted on Moodle.
+Face-to-Face (FTF): Course meets physically face-to-face for 76%-100% of the course contact hours prescribed for the course type and units.
+The course shall have a presence on the College's learning management system, including the syllabus and some course materials and activities.
+Grades may be posted on the College's learning management system.

 Hybrid Asynchronous (HA): Course uses both physical face-to-face and asynchronous instructional modes and meets physically face-to-face for 25%-75% of the course contact hours prescribed by the course type and units.
-The course shall have a presence on Moodle, including the syllabus and many course materials and activities.
-Grades may be posted on Moodle.
+The course shall have a presence on the College's learning management system, including the syllabus and many course materials and activities.
+Grades may be posted on the College's learning management system.

 Hybrid Synchronous (HS): Course uses both physical face-to-face and synchronous instructional modes and meets physically face-to-face for 25%-75% of the course contact hours prescribed by the course type and units.
-The course shall have a presence on Moodle, including the syllabus and many course materials and activities.
-Grades may be posted on Moodle.
+The course shall have a presence on the College's learning management system, including the syllabus and many course materials and activities.
+Grades may be posted on the College's learning management system.

 Online Asynchronous (OA): 100% of the course instruction is delivered in asynchronous instruction mode.
 When feasible, instructors may schedule physical face-to-face meetings for orientation and student evaluation.
-The course shall have a presence on Moodle, including the syllabus and all course materials and activities.
-Grades shall be posted on Moodle.
+The course shall have a presence on the College's learning management system, including the syllabus and all course materials and activities.
+Grades shall be posted on the College's learning management system.

 Online Synchronous (OS): 100% of the course instruction is delivered online and includes synchronous instruction mode.
-When feasible, instructors may schedule physical face- to-face meetings for orientation and student evaluation.
-The course shall have a presence on Moodle, including the syllabus and many course materials and activities.
-Grades shall be posted on Moodle.
+When feasible, instructors may schedule physical face-to-face meetings for orientation and student evaluation.
+The course shall have a presence on the College's learning management system, including the syllabus and many course materials and activities.
+Grades shall be posted on the College's learning management system.